 Manuscripts, not longer than 20 pages, should be written in clear and understandable English.
 This will help to avoid misunderstandings which could lead to rejection of the paper.
 The main body of the paper should have a uniform typeface design.
 Only italics will be accepted as special characters.
 Text must be typed in the 12 pt Times font with one and a half-spaced lines and margins of 2.5 cm.
 All pages must be numbered consecutively.

 Manuscripts submitted for publication should be complete, together with a title, the full name of all authors, affiliations and an e-mail address for correspondence.
 Three to five key words should be provided, as well as an abstract of about 150 words describing the main problems, results and conclusions presented in the paper.
 The text should be divided into sections starting with the Introduction and finishing with Conclusions.
 The list of references should follow the main text.
+Authors should note that the search for reviewers is greatly facilitated when the bibliography includes a number of recent articles relevant to the subject of the text, particularly when there is reference to themes that have appeared in OR&D.

 The manuscript should contain all the required figures prepared in the form of vector files such as XLS, OPJ, CDR (plotted in one of the following applications: Excel, Origin, CorelDraw or MS Word and exported from other packages as windows metafiles).
 The source files for these figures should also be sent via e-mail.
 They must be numbered consecutively using Arabic numerals.
 The figure caption is to be placed at the bottom and preceded by the abbreviation Fig., preferably giving a source underneath.
 Please note that in the printed version figures are not in colour.
 Hence, it is recommended that authors prepare them properly so that they would be readable in black and white (or use a small number of shades of grey).